The Truth Behind Nutrition Folklore

 Are Fresh Fruits and Vegetables Better for You Than Canned or Frozen?

 Frozen and canned fruits and vegetables can be just as nutritious and fresh.
-In fact, fruits and vegetables sitting on grocery store shelves or in your refrigerator often lose some of their vitamins to heat, light, and water.
+In fact, fruits and vegetables that have traveled a long way to get here or have been sitting on grocery store shelves or in your refrigerator often lose some of their vitamins to heat, light, and water.
 Frozen produce tends to keep most of its nutrients because packaging occurs right after being picked.
 Canned produce loses some vitamins during the heating process, but still contains fiber and other nutrients.
-But, bear in mind, canned vegetables are high in sodium, and canned fruits packed in syrup are high in sugar.
+But, bear in mind, canned vegetables may be high in sodium, and canned fruits packed in syrup are high in sugar.

 Dietitians of Canada